-It is possible that the main title of the report Familial Encephalopathy with Neuroserpin Inclusion Bodies is not the name you expected.
+It is possible that the main title of the report Hydrocephalus is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Becomes involved in new activities that are of great interest.
 Tics often improve while your child is focused on an activity as long as there is not a lot of surrounding stress or agitation from being overexcited.